Start Of Game/Game Play:

 - A coin toss will determine starting possession.
-The winner of the toss will have choice of offense, defense, direction or defer.
+The winner of the toss will have the choice of offense or defense.
 The loser of the toss will choose the direction they will go in the first half.
 For indoor flag football, the away team will start with the ball in the first half, the home team will start with the ball in the 2nd half.

 - The offensive team takes possession of the ball at its own 10-yard line and has four (4) plays to cross midfield for a first down.
 Offense will have another four (4) downs to cross the opponent’s 10-yard line.
 The offense then has three (3) plays to score a touchdown.

 - If the offense fails to score, the ball changes possession.
 If the offensive team fails to cross midfield, the new offensive team takes over on downs at midfield.
 On 4th down the offensive team has the option to concede the possession to the defense which results in the other team gaining possession on the defenses 10 yard line.
 If the offensive team fails to score but crosses midfield, the new offensive team takes over at the spot of the ball.

 - Teams change sides after the first half.

 - Games are comprised of two 20 (twenty) minute halves.
 Tournaments play two 13 (thirteen) minute halves.